 Legalities of Office Pools - Is It Legal Or Could One Be Arrested?

-Office pools are a great bit of fun to be involved in.
+Office pools are a great bit of fun to be involved in and and our webiste has prepared some insightful information on them.
 These normally evolve around major sporting events where there are many entrants, e.g. the Kentucky Derby.
 Everyone knows this is one of the major horseracing events of the year with multiple entrants involved, and everyone at work has a chance to win a prize, if they select the winners.

 Anyone who wants to be involved in office pools can easily buy tickets as the excitement builds.
 There's always someone selling them, it's just a question of asking around to see "who's doing it this year", as invariably everyone is very interested!

 Interesting thing though, what's the legality of it?
 Well it may surprise many people to realize what they consider to be a little bit of harmless fun, actually contravenes the law.

 The fact is that most office pools are illegal.
 According to FBI estimates $2.5 Billion is illegally wagered each year, just on March Madness.
 This is even more than Super Bowl betting according to the folks at the NCAA.